- Project Management:Bernd Gossmann

 - Site Supervision:Alexis Michalec, Carsten Nawrath, Knut Nell, Jörg Schlieckmann, Mohammed Whaby, Bernd Adolf, Christoph Rückle

-- Design Team:Volkwin Marg and Hubert Nienhoff with Holger Betz and Kristian Spenker
+- Design Team:Volkwin Marg, Hubert Nienhoff, Holger Betz, Kristian Spenker

 Text description provided by the architects.
 With the completion of the transport and landscaped areas, the conversion and extension of the workshops for the scenery and costumes of the Städtische Bühnen were completed on time for the new 2014/2015 season.
 Owing to functional and regulatory shortcomings, the extensive workshop conversion work started as early as 2007.
 The operation of the stage was maintained unrestricted throughout the construction period and the various workshops were replaced by a new building in the existing complex comprising the opera house, the theatre and the “Kammerspiel” theatre.